 Full details about disqualification offences are available in the Act and Regulations.

 |Disqualification offences fact sheet||Kb|

 |Transport (Road Passenger Services) Act 2018|

-Prior to applying for an ODBS authorisation, services first need to become a client of Department of Transport (DoT).
+Before applying for an ODBS authorisation, you will need to become a client of the Department of Transport (DoT).

-As a client of DoT, booking services will be issued with a DoTDirect account.
-DoTDirect is an online portal that allows customers to complete DoT transactions such as licensing, vehicle registrations and authorisations.
+As a client of DoT, you will be issued with a DoTDirect account.
+DoTDirect is an online portal that allows you to complete DoT transactions such as licensing, vehicle registrations and authorisations.

 Having a DoTDirect account does not mean a booking service is authorised.
 Booking services will still need to apply for authorisation via DoTDirect.

 Please note: On-demand Transport has specific proof of identity requirements for becoming a DoT client.
 These are different to those required to be granted a Western Australian driver's licence, learner's permit or Photo Card.

 Do you need to complete a form?